Photo from National Geographic

 Bearded Dragons live on patches of sand and clay in rocky Australian semi-desserts.
 They have great personalities are very fun to watch.
 Head-bobbing, waiving and beard puffing are the most commonly seen traits in a bearded dragon and they amuse their owners greatly.
-They are great pets for children if raised correctly, dragons are living creatures and not toys and should be supervised at all times when interacting with small children.
-Dragons can be loving, seek affection and even be trained to some degree and are highly recommended as a "first" for people wanting to own a reptile.
+They are great pets for children if raised correctly (the kids and the dragons) as dragons are living creatures and not toys and should be supervised at all times when interacting with small children.
+Dragons can be loving, they often seek affection and can even be trained to some degree.
+They are highly recommended as a "first" for people wanting to own a reptile.

 A dragon is a commitment like any other pet, they required specific care and attention, and sometimes a trip to a reptile specialist veterinarian.
-Many people purchase a bearded dragon thinking it will be an easy pet to care for, do little if, any research and pay little attention to them.
+Many people purchase a bearded dragon thinking it will be an easy pet to care for and do no research on their care.
 Dragons like interaction, they want to be held and petted and the more time you spend with them the more time they will want to spend with you.
 Hold them at least 15 minuets a day, clean their cage daily and offer them a variety of veggies, fruits and feeder bugs.
 Make sure their enclosure is large enough, comfortable and has lots of different decorations for them to explore.
 Dragons can live up to 15 years old in captivity if properly cared for, so invest the time in researching the best way to care for your dragon.

 A Popular Lizard